Eine Liste der besten Ressourcenplanungs-Softwares

 - Fully customizable API

-- People/roll management
+- People/role management

 - Easy to invite collaborators